LUCY FRANCES KNIGHT CALDWELL

 LUCY FRANCES KNIGHT CALDWELL, 96, of Huntington, widow of Alfred Azel Caldwell, died Aug.
 2. She retired from Perry Norvell Shoe Company.
-Arrangements are incomplete at Chapman’s Mortuary, Huntington. www.chapmans-mortuary.
+Funeral services will be conducted 2 p.m.
+Aug.
+9 at Chapman’s Mortuary, Huntington.
+Burial will be in Caldwell Cemetery.
+Visitation will be one hour before the service on Sunday.
+Donations may be made to Hospice of Huntington. www.chapmans-mortuary.

 Essential reporting in volatile times.